pedrocaseiro/piwik-docker/README.md

-## This is our implementation of piwik, the open-source analytics platform, using docker and ansible.
+## This is my implementation of piwik, the open-source analytics platform, using docker and ansible.

 ### Explanation:

-- **bin** - has the deploy ansible file
+- **bin** - has the ansible deploy file
 - **certs** - has our own apache certificates
 - **config** - has the piwik configuration files (config.ini.php is not there on purpose, it is automatically generated after the first deploy!)
 - **provisioning**